 Migrating from Workers Sites to Pages

 Cloudflare Pages provides built-in defaults for every aspect of serving your site.
-Currently, you can't port custom behavior in your Workers script—such as custom caching logic—over to your Cloudflare Pages, so if you need that behavior, you should keep using your Cloudflare Workers application.
+Currently, you cannot port custom behavior in your Workers script — such as custom caching logic — over to your Cloudflare Pages.
+If you need that behavior, keep using your Cloudflare Workers application.

 Removing unnecessary code